 Another of his earlier tunes, “Alcohol” quickly became a fan favorite and a staple of his live show after it appeared on Time Well Wasted.
 He wrote it entirely by himself and landed two Grammy nominations for the tune.
 An early example of Paisley’s knack for poking fun at, well, everyone, “Alcohol” helped establish Paisley’s musical wit.
 It’s interesting to note, too, that Paisley himself doesn’t imbibe.

 If only he knew how much more true this song would eventually become.
 He wrote and released it in 2007 at the height of the Myspace craze and when Facebook still required a college email address.
 Consider his (also very entertaining) new song “selfie#theinternetisforever” a 10-year update of sorts.
 But there’s no beating the original, and the insanely catchy “Online” stands the test of time.
+The music video featured then-rising star Taylor Swift, who was just out of high school, and a young Kellie Pickler.

 5. Old Alabama